Li Shishi — A Famous Courtesan, the Lover of Emperor, and Witness of Tragic History

 After a series of stupid decisions by these two emperors, Song failed, all royals, a large number of officials, and skillful civilians were captured.

-In the Song's capital city, countless treasures were destroyed, tens of thousands of people were slaughtered, and a large amount of money was robbed.
+In Song's capital city, countless treasures were destroyed, tens of thousands of people were slaughtered, and a large amount of money was robbed.

 During that catastrophe, everyone’s fate had changed cruelly, including Li Shishi.